Oncade/AstroHauler/Documents/Step1.md

 ## Conclusion

-This implementation plan provides a roadmap for developing Phase 1 of AstroHauler, focusing on the core mechanics and game flow.
-Week 1 tasks are complete, establishing the project structure, basic scenes, and the player object with initial physics. **The next step (Week 2) will prioritize implementing basic keyboard controls** before moving on to the core tether and salvage mechanics.
+This implementation plan provides a roadmap for developing Phase 1 of AstroHauler.
+Weeks 1 and 2 tasks are complete, establishing the project structure, core objects (Player, Salvage, ParentShip), keyboard controls, basic UI, and the initial tether/salvage collection loop using an Arcade Physics simulation. **The next step (Week 3) will focus on refining the game flow between scenes and hooking up the React UI to display game state information like the score.**